FREQUENTLY ASKED QUESTIONS

 Q: Can I skip obstacles?

 A: Absolutely.
 The obstacles are there for your enjoyment and challenge.
 If you wish to skip an obstacle, you may do so without incurring any penalty.
-However, even if you skip an obstacle, you should still get your wristband scanned at the obstacle.
+However, even if you skip an obstacle, you must still get your wristband scanned at the obstacle.

 Q: What is the difference between G1, G2 and G3 obstacles?